boris-shurygin/algorithms/README.md

 # algorithms
-Implementation of algorithms (after Robert Segewick and Kevin Wayne online course)
+Implementation of algorithms (after the Robert Segewick and Kevin Wayne online course)